Lumisumu/carrot-comic-downloader/README.md

 # Updating

-If new comics have been released for supported comics, update two locations in decision tree and two mentions in the prints.
+If new comics have been released for supported comics, update one location in decision tree and two mentions in the prints.